Filippiada: Geography

 The town of Filippiada is situated at the foot of low hills on the right bank of the river Louros.
 The northern part of the municipal unit is mountainous.
 Filippiada is 10 km northwest of Arta, 30 km northeast of Preveza and 52 km south of Ioannina.
 The Greek National Road 5 (Antirrio - Agrinio - Arta - Ioannina) passes through the town, and the Greek National Road 21 connects it with Preveza.

+The municipal unit's geographical landscape includes part of the Louros River and Lake Zirou.
+Filippiada bears the nickname "stork town" (Πόλη των πελαργών) due to the scattered nests of migratory birds frequently found throughout town.

 History

 The area of Filippiada has been inhabited since at least the 8th and 7th centuries BC.
 The ancient cities of Charadron (Χάραδρον) and Bouchetion (on which the medieval Byzantine castle of Rogoi was built) were located here.
 There are many sites such as Saint Bessarion Church, the monument in honor of the fighters of the Battle of Bizani, and Lake Ziros.

+In antiquity an ancient acropolis in Palaia Filipiada was erected which coincides to ancient Charadron as part of the fortification network in ancient Epirus.

+Remnants of the church of the Dormition of the Theotokos in the village of Palaia (old) Filippiada date probably to the 13th century.
+The frescoes are dated to c.
+1800 and were crafted by artists from nearby Korytiani, Ioannina.